KeeganSLW/anrikard.github.io/_posts/2016-04-18-tom-tom-reflection.markdown

 date: "2016-04-18 13:27"
 ---

 I came to Charlottesville to connect with folks doing powerful work in Education.
 I did.
-So here's a final reflection.
-Distributed by themes of fascination - for further study.
+So here's another reflection.
 I'm 30 minutes away from a presentation by Mary Jo Madda, Senior EdSurge Editor, and all-around bad*ss.
 And a need a moment to repaint the picture I started yesterday.

 ### Focus on Community